-There are misconceptions about what it means to be a Catholic, pro-life feminist.
+There are misconceptions about what it means to be a Catholic, pro-life woman.
 They are devastatingly false, and I aim to clear them up.

 I am feeling a new breed of exhaustion.